 The lack of rights-based health education and sanitary pads is a direct reflection of this system that refuses to let girls choose and step into their own purpose.
 This has cascading negative effects for the life of a girl and for her community.

-We recognize that the onset of puberty is the most natural time to talk to girls about their rights, to not only keep them in school, but to reduce negative practices that violate their rights, such as Female Genital Circumcision (FGC) and early marriage.
+We recognize that the onset of puberty is the most natural time to talk to girls about their rights in order to reduce negative practices that violate their rights, such as Female Genital Circumcision (FGC) and early marriage.

 Articles to Learn More